Is MoSys, Inc. (MOSY) a great play right now?

 Besides from looking into the fundamentals, you should also note the number of people inside the company owning the shares, as the values should be in line with the expectations of investors.
 In that spirit, the present ownership of stocks inside the company is set at 0.10%, which can provide you with an insight of how involved executives are in owning shares of the company.
 In oppose to the executives’ share, the institutional ownership counts 14.10% of shares, carrying an equal significance as an indicator of value, as the presence of large investors may signal a strong company.Are Institutional Investors Increasing Stakes in MOSY Shares?

 It appears that more than several institutional investors and hedge funds decided to increase stakes in MOSY in the recent period.
-That is how Renaissance Technologies LLC now has an increase position in MOSY by 79.53% in the first quarter, owning 97264 shares of MOSY stocks, with the value of $89872 after the purchase of an additional 43,088 shares during the last quarter.
-In the meanwhile, Acadian Asset Management LLC also increased their stake in MOSY shares changed 49.29% in the first quarter, which means that the company now owns 36044 shares of company, all valued at $33305 after the acquisition of additional 11,900 shares during the last quarter.
+That is how Sabby Capital LLC now has an increase position in MOSY by — in the first quarter, owning 304500 shares of MOSY stocks, with the value of $281358 after the purchase of an additional 304,500 shares during the last quarter.
+In the meanwhile, Renaissance Technologies LLC also increased their stake in MOSY shares changed 79.53% in the first quarter, which means that the company now owns 97264 shares of company, all valued at $89872 after the acquisition of additional 43,088 shares during the last quarter.

-Virtu Financial BD LLC acquired a new position in MoSys, Inc. during the first quarter, with the value of $12191, and BlackRock Fund Advisors increased their stake in the company’s shares by 0.00% in the first quarter, now owning 0 shares valued at $5402 after the acquisition of the additional 5846 shares during the last quarter.
-In the end, UBS Securities LLC increased their position by 0.00% during the first quarter, now owning 5237 MOSY shares, now holding the value of $4839 in MOSY with the purchase of the additional 5,237 shares during the period of the last quarter.
+Acadian Asset Management LLC acquired a new position in MoSys, Inc. during the first quarter, with the value of $33305, and Virtu Financial BD LLC increased their stake in the company’s shares by — in the first quarter, now owning 13,194 shares valued at $12191 after the acquisition of the additional 13194 shares during the last quarter.
+In the end, BlackRock Fund Advisors increased their position by — during the first quarter, now owning 5846 MOSY shares, now holding the value of $5402 in MOSY with the purchase of the additional 0 shares during the period of the last quarter.
 At the present, 14.10% of MOSY shares are in the ownership of institutional investors.